-To replace existing text with new text, respond to the prompt PRESS RETURN TO FIND WORD(S) OR TYPE NEW WORD(S) FOR REPLACE-MENT by typing the text to be used as the replacement.
+To ReplaceTo replace existing text with new text, respond to the prompt PRESSTextTo replace existing text with new text, respond to the prompt PRESSMENT to FIND WORD(S) OR TYPE NEW WORD(S) FOR REPLACE- MENT by typing the text to be used as the replacement.
 The option window will then appear on the screen and ask the same two questions described above (whether to look for exact case matches and/or whole words only).
 There will also be a third question if you are replacing.
 It will be REPLACE EVERYWHERE WITHOUT ASKING?
 Answer this question very carefully.